fmpisantos/nvim/README.md

   ```shell
   export JDTLS_JVM_ARGS="-javaagent:/home/awman/.local/share/nvim/mason/packages/jdtls/lombok.jar"
   ```
-  Note:
+  ## Note:
-    - in windows is probably located at %APPDATA%/Local/nvim-data/...
+   - In windows is probably located at %APPDATA%/Local/nvim-data/...
    - Path to mason can be fount with :LspInfo in a java file